apache/incubator-taverna-engine/README.md

     [INFO] ------------------------------------------------------------------------

-On first run this will download various third-party libraries from Maven repositories, including required modules of Taverna 2.4.
-Depending on your bandwith, this might take about 5 minutes in total.
-These JARs, and the compiled JARs from this source code, are installed into `$HOME/.m2/repository/` by default.

 Note that to work with Taverna's plugin system, the build is specific for a particular Taverna version.
 To build this plugin for a different version of Taverna, modify the `<properties>` section of `pom.xml` to